annapurna77/Advanced-Java-Programm/README.md

 3.Write a Java program to insert the specified element at the end of a linked list.( using l_listobj.offerLast("Pink")) Output for LinkedListOfferLast.java-https://github.com/annapurna77/Advanced-Java-Programm/blob/main/Exp-1%20ListInterfaces/Screenshot%202025-05-21%20221950.png

+4. Write a Java program to display elements and their positions in a linked list ( using l_listobj.get(p) ) Output for LinkedListElementPositions.java-